datalinkhq/datalink/README.md

 ## Introduction

-Datalink solves all your analytics needs for your games which are otherwise harder to implement.
+Datalink solves all your data related needs for your games which are otherwise harder to implement.
 Simply add a module to your game and you're good to go!

 ## Quick start & Documentation